ashejim/C964/_sources/ci_other.md

 - Debugging Java and Python
 - Data Analytics

-Holding bachelor and master’s degrees in Business Administration and Economic Leadership, Mark has enjoyed teaching as an adjunct professor for the past six years, covering Computer Science and Business-related courses at both the undergraduate and graduate levels.
+Holding bachelor's and master’s degrees in Business Administration and Economic Leadership, Mark has enjoyed teaching as an adjunct professor for the past six years, covering Computer Science and Business-related courses at both the undergraduate and graduate levels.
 Currently, Mark is working on his Ph.D. in Information Systems with a focus on Internet of Things (IoT) device interaction.

 Mark comes to WGU with a global background spanning thirty years in commercial software engineering and currently leading the Software Modernization efforts for the top Pharmaceutical Automation company worldwide.
 He is also a certified ScrumMaster.